 Indicator reference Performance indicator Split Coverage Performance measure Definition NPF Reference CRR 6 Treatment plant biosolid reuse (Tonnes) (Reuse Schedule in Reporting Template) Mass produced (Tonnes) Mass reused (Tonnes) Mass stored (Tonnes) Melbourne Water (A) Regional and Metropolitan (A) Biosolids reuse as a % of biosolids produced in the reporting year Total mass of biosolids reused Mass produced - the mass dry weight (Tonnes) of biosolids produced by the licensee's sewage treatment plants.
 Biosolids is considered to be produced when it is extracted from the process, for storage or reuse purposes.
 It excludes biomass accumulating in the process and lagoon systems.
 Mass reused - the mass dry weight (Tonnes) of biosolids reuse undertaken in accordance with EPA published guidelines or exempted from EPA licensing on the basis of being recognised as a legitimate reuse activity.
 Includes biosolids produced and reused within the reporting period, plus reuse from stockpiled biosolids in the reporting year.
 Mass stored - the mass dry weight (Tonnes) of biosolids produced during the reporting year that is stored by, or on behalf of, the licensee.
 (This does not refer to the total amount of currently stockpiled biosolids material.)
 Biosolids - primarily organic solids derived from sewerage treatment processes, which must meet EPA requirements for reuse.
 It does not include non-stabilised sludge.
-E8 CRR 7 Trade waste volume received (ML) (Treatment Plant Schedule in Reporting Template) By treatment plant Melbourne Water (A) Regional and Metropolitan (A) Volume of trade waste received into each treatment plant as a % of total influent volume Trade waste volume - the aggregated influent volume (ML) of trade waste received into each of the water business's own treatment plants.
-The trade waste volumes should be based on the billable volumes (metered and estimated) as reported under BED 19, and does not include the "deemed" trade waste discharges.
+CRR 7 Trade waste volume received (ML) (Treatment Plant Schedule in Reporting Template) By treatment plant Melbourne Water (A) Regional and Metropolitan (A) Volume of trade waste received into each treatment plant as a % of total influent volume Trade waste volume - the aggregated influent volume (ML) of trade waste received into each of the water business's own treatment plants.
+The trade waste volumes should be based on the billable volumes (metered and estimated) as reported under BED 19 and does not include the 'deemed' trade waste discharges.
 W17

-Indicator reference Performance indicator Split Coverage Performance measure Definition NPF Reference Drinking Wate r Quality (DWQ) DWQ 1 Standards for drinking water quality Percentage of connections receiving water meeting E. Coli standards (%) Number of water quality zones compliant for E. Coli (Ne) Percentage of connections receiving water meeting turbidity standards (%) Regional and Metropolitan (A) % of connections receiving water meeting standards for: • E. coli • Turbidity Number of zones meeting the E. Coli standard Percentage of Connections - the number (No) of connections receiving drinking water that complies with the standard for E. coli and turbidity, expressed as a proportion of connections receiving drinking water from that supplier.
+Indicator reference Performance indicator Split Coverage Performance measure Definition NPF Reference Drinking Wate r Quality (DWQ) DWQ 1 Standards for drinking water quality Percentage of connections receiving water meeting E. Coli standards (%) Percentage of connections receiving water meeting turbidity standards (%) Regional and Metropolitan (A) % of connections receiving water meeting standards for: • E. coli • Turbidity Percentage of Connections - the number (No) of connections receiving drinking water that complies with the standard for E. coli and turbidity, expressed as a proportion of connections receiving drinking water from that supplier.
 Excluded - non-potable (regulated) supplies are excluded from calculations.
-Standards - the standards for drinking water quality are set out in the Safe Drinking Water Regulations 2015.
-Note that for data prior to 18 July 2015, businesses report using the 2005 regulations.
-Compliance with the standard - compliance with standards for E. coli and turbidity is assessed annually on a zone-by-zone basis.
-Calculated as the number of connections from compliant water quality zones as a percentage of total connections.
-Zone - equivalent to a water sampling locality/zone of water supply system, as defined in the Safe Drinking Water Regulations 2015.
-Each zone will be assessed as either compliant or non-compliant with the standards. ₩2, H3, ₩ 4
+The formula for % of connections receiving water meeting standards is: Number of connections in zones without a non-compliance x 100 H3 DWQ 2 Non-compliance incidents (water sampling and audit) Regional and Metropolitan (A) Number of non-compliance incidents (water Non-compliance incident - measures the sum of the following: Number of notifications of non-complying water supplied in accordance with s.
+18. of the Safe Drinking Water Act 2003.